decodoku/Quantum_Programming_Tutorial/README.md

 Do you want to program quantum computers, but don't know where to start?
 Then you have found the right place!
 Here you will find a gamified tutorial to quantum programming, which will guide you in the creation of your first quantum programs.

 The command line version found here will help you get started with QISKit.
-A version focussed on IBM's Quantum Experience will be released as an app soon.
+A version focussed on the [IBM Q Experience](http://quantumexperience.ng.bluemix.net/) will be released as an app soon.

-This tutorial is currently in beta, and so content will be added over time. **We are seeking any and all feedback throughout this process to help us build the finished product.
+Content is still being added to this tutial over time. **We are seeking any and all feedback throughout this process to help us build the finished product.
 You can use the survey [here](http://www.surveygizmo.com/s3/4213712/helloquantum-cl)**

 ## Current modes of play